-An exempted fishing permit (EFP) is a one-year Federal permit, issued by the National Marine Fisheries Service (NMFS), which authorizes a party to engage in an activity that is otherwise prohibited by the Magnuson-Stevens Fishery Conservation and Management Act or other fishery regulations, for the purpose of collecting limited experimental data.
-The Pacific Fishery Management Council's (Council's) four fishery management plans allows for EFPs for Shared Ecosystem Component (Shared EC) species, consistent with Federal regulations at 50 CFR§600.475.
-EFPs can be issued to Federal or state agencies, marine fish commissions, or other entities, including individuals.
+An exempted fishing permit (EFP) is a federal permit, issued by the National Marine Fisheries Service, that authorizes a vessel to engage in an activity otherwise prohibited by the Magnuson-Stevens Fishery Conservation and Management Act (MSA) or other fishery regulations for the purpose of collecting limited experimental data.
+EFPs can be issued to federal or state agencies, marine fish commissions, or other entities, including individuals.
 An EFP applicant need not be the owner or operator of the vessel(s) for which the EFP is requested.
-The NMFS Regional Administrator may require any level of industry-funded observer coverage for these permits.